 In the 60s, he returned to the public scene as a pioneer of protest music supporting international disarmament and civil rights.
 He also became known as an activist for environmental causes, i.e., with the song, "Turn Turn Turn".

-As a song writer, he is best known as the author or co-author of "Where Have All The Flowers Gone?", "If I Had A Hammer," and "Turn, Turn, Turn," which have been recorded by many artists both in and outside the folk revival movement and are still sung throughout the world.
+As a song writer, he was best known as the author or co-author of "Where Have All The Flowers Gone?", "If I Had A Hammer," and also "Turn, Turn, Turn," which had been recorded by many artists both in and outside the folk revival movement and are still sung throughout the world.